 Understanding this, you quickly realize that definitions are important.
-They can make you expand perspectives and create a rich(er) reality, where both differences and similarities are allowed, or close your mind, sometimes even putting Donald Trump in the same intellectual tier as Will Hunting, attributing to his prerequisites and abilities to achieve goals rather than the intellectual ability itself.
+They can make you expand your perspective and create a rich(er) reality, where both differences and similarities are allowed, or close your mind.
+Trump is not in the same tier as Will Hunting intellectually.
 Instead, look at the image above.

 This means that, yes, you can be both intelligent and dumb (Will Hunting) or unintelligent and smart (Donald Trump) at the same time.
 But whatever you do, you do not want to have Donald Trump alone as your best bet to solve a cognitively and logically significant problem.

 So how do you measure intelligence and smartness?
 Intelligence is measured indicatively on IQ tests and smartness on how well you apply different abilities in the development to achieve the life that you want, both short-term and long-term.
 The more aligned the outcome regarding the latter is with your goals, the smarter you are.

 Learning from Jordan Peterson, we know that the best strategy to get there is to be unselfish, especially if you want to succeed long-term.

 Drop a comment below who your favorite dumb, smart, intelligent or unintelligent public and/or fictitious person is.
 (Not all are men or binary, of course.)